 Patients of our Health Center can also receive Behavioral Health Services.

 Patients at our Community Health Center receive:

 - Annual screenings for depression, anxiety, domestic violence, and substance use during their first medical visit of the year

 - Peri- and post-partum depression screenings (for pregnancy and post-pregnancy)

 - An appropriate level of behavioral health care as needed, which may include check-ins during medical visits, brief intervention therapy (focused on helping the patient find solutions), or outpatient therapy services

-- Coordinated psychiatry services at our Medical Center, for patients who need medication management for psychiatric disorders
+- Coordinated psychiatry services at our Medical Center and Fillmore Center, for patients who need medication management for psychiatric disorders

 - Referral as needed to other programs at Pillars Community Health including (but not limited to) Community Support Team, Addictions Services, and Domestic and Sexual Violence Services